desmondezo1/my-javascript-development-environment/README.md

 # my-javascript-development-environment
-I just feel like creating a code to speedup my development, testing and debugging processes
+I just felt like creating a quick starter kit to speedup my development, testing and debugging process